NOTHING SAYS LUXURY AND QUALITY LIKE A SWISS WATCH.

 Throughout history, Switzerland’s expert watchmakers have come to dominate the industry.
-Buying a Swiss watch is the easiest way to guarantee an excellent purchase with a well-made, attractive, and long-lasting timepiece.
+Buying a Swiss watch is the easiest way to guarantee an excellent purchase with a well-made, attractive, long-lasting timepiece.
 The tradition of Swiss watchmaking has survived a multitude of industry shake-ups and changes - from the olden days of the classic pocket watch, the Quartz Crisis, and the launch of Apple Watch, there’s a reason why when shopping for a Swiss watch, it’s hard to make a mistake.

 But Switzerland is such a tiny country, peppered with deep blue lakes and imposing mountains.
 How did such a small nation come to dominate the watchmaking industry?
 The tradition and craft of watchmaking in Switzerland date back centuries.
 Before the Swiss watchmakers’ rise to global dominance, the French and Dutch were the leaders in the watchmaking industry.
-Despite its small size, Switzerland continues to reign supreme as home to the best watchmakers in a global industry.
+Despite its small size, Switzerland reign supreme as home to the best watchmakers in a global industry.
 Read on to find out where the history of the Swiss watchmaking industry started and how it all happened.

 Think the Swiss watchmakers began the tradition of portable clocks?
 Think again.
-That innovation actually goes to Germany circa 1509.
+That innovation goes to Germany circa 1509.
 The Renaissance gave us the first-ever “watches” that could be carried around to tell time.
 Before that, the art of timekeeping was far more cumbersome.

 Sometime between 1509 and 1530, German clockmakers invented a miniature clock that could be considered the ancestor of today’s wristwatches.
-But these small timepieces were not worn on the wrist, but instead took the form of jewelry and outward adornment.
+But these small timepieces were not worn on the wrist but instead took the form of jewelry and outward adornment.
 Peter Henlein, a German clockmaker, is believed to have invented the first portable clocks in the German town of Nuremberg.

 These timepieces were roughly three inches long and could be worn like a piece of jewelry or clothing.
 The clocks weren’t yet small enough to fit in a person’s pocket, which was the next evolution in watchmaking.
 Also, only the very wealthy could afford these rare, cutting-edge, portable clocks at the time.

 Goldsmiths, enamelers, and other jewelers saw their businesses devastated by this harsh decree.
 Instead of leaving the city, Geneva’s goldsmiths and jewelers turned toward watchmaking.
-Both the enamelers and goldsmiths were skilled in creating beautiful, intricate designs that paired well with watch and clock making.
+The enamelers and goldsmiths were skilled in creating beautiful, intricate designs that paired well with watch and clock making.
 Functional pieces, like portable clocks, were exempt from the jewelry laws.

 The Swiss jewelers, along with the guidance and partnership of the French watchmakers, reinvented themselves.
 By pairing beauty with precision, the world-renowned Swiss watchmaking industry was born from the ashes of austerity.
 Nothing lasts forever, and the harsh rules governing jewelry wearing in Geneva were soon relaxed in the late 1600s.

 During the late 1700s, Switzerland could mass-produce watches that helped them secure the top position in the industry over the French and the British.
 While the French refused to implement mass production techniques, the Swiss embraced them.
 Swiss watchmakers were able to produce watches faster than any of their competitors.
-The French and British couldn’t compete with their speed and volume of production.
+The French and British couldn’t compete with their speed and production volume.
 Switzerland’s innovation in watchmaking almost destroyed the industry in France, and the British watchmaking industry almost collapsed toward the end of the Victorian era.

 Today, many lower-priced Swiss watch brands continue to use the traditional etablissage process.
-Parts are made in other countries and then shipped to Switzerland, where they are assembled into the watch before the product is put up for sale.
+Parts are made in other countries and then shipped to Switzerland, assembled into the watch before the product is put up for sale.
 But most well-known Swiss watch brands have moved their assembly in-house, ensuring high-quality along with fast production.

 Today, the Swiss watchmaking industry is the third-largest exporter in the country, employing roughly 59,000 people and comprising 1.5% of the nation’s gross domestic product.
-When it comes to value, Switzerland is the world’s largest exporter of watches, with Geneva and Jura Arc home to the majority of the country’s 700 watch manufacturers.
+When it comes to value, Switzerland is the world’s largest exporter of watches, with Geneva and Jura Arc home to most of the country’s 700 watch manufacturers.
 Watchmaking in Switzerland has a long and colorful history and is an integral part of the nation’s culture and heritage.

 About the Author